garysweaver/activerecord-be_readonly/README.md

 Adding this gem to you bundle will add a class method called be_readonly on each model when Rails loads via a railtie.

-If be_readonly is called on the class, it defines the class methods: delete and delete_all and the instance methods: before_create, before_save, before_destroy, and delete to all raise a ActiveRecord::ReadOnlyRecord error.
+If be_readonly is called on the class, it defines the class methods: delete and delete_all and the instance methods: before_create, before_save, before_destroy, update_all, and delete to all raise a ActiveRecord::ReadOnlyRecord error.
 It also defines the instance method readonly? to return true, which disables a lot that tries to create and update in ActiveRecord.

 ### Setup